Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 - Replication is done using `Leader/Follower` technique.

 ## Fault Tolerance
-- Kafka connector can handle failures with three strategies summarised as fast-fail, ignore and re-queue(sends to another topic).
+- Kafka connector can handle failures with three strategies summarised as `fast-fail`, `ignore` and `re-queue` (sends to another topic).

 ## Reliability
-- The distributed, partitioned, replicated, and fault-tolerant nature of Kafka makes it very Reliable.
+- The `distributed, partitioned, replicated, and fault-tolerant` nature of Kafka makes it very reliable.

 ## Extensibility
-- Allows multiple ways for applications to plugin and make use of Kafka.
+- `Allows multiple ways for applications` to plugin and make use of Kafka.
 - Also, it has provisions for new connectors that you can write as needed.

 ## Data Transformation